Jammy2211/PyAutoLens/docs/general/configs.rst

 json config
     type -> Prior
-        The default prior given to this parameter which is used by the *non-linear search*.
+        The default prior given to this parameter which is used by the `NonLinearSearch`.
 In the example above, a UniformPrior is used with lower_limit of 0.0 and upper_limit of 30.0.
 A GaussianPrior could be used by putting "Gaussian" in the "type" box, with "mean" and "sigma" used to set the default values.
 Any prior can be set in an analogous fashion (see the example configs).